volllly/Dotted/README.md

 # Introduction

-Dotfiler has three main functionalities.
+Dotted has three main functionalities.

 1. Linking dotfiles from a common repository to your system
 2. Installing the applications you need to start working on an new/empty machine